 Professional hunters will either have a full or a restricted licences.
 Restricted licences means that the professional hunter is limited to what he or she can hunt with a client.

 National Parks regulate the age that a lion can be hunted at, normally 5 years or older.
 The professional hunter is responsible for deciding the age of a hunted lion.
 This is very difficult as the age of a lion can only be determined by a close examination of the colour of the nose and condition of the teeth.
-Photos of the shot lion need to be done and posted to National Parks.
+Photos of the hunted lion need to be done and posted to National Parks.
 National Parks will determine the age of the lion based on the hunt and if the age is too young then the professional hunter will be given a big monetary penalty.
 This is to prevent the hunting of young lions.

 Zimbabwe is one of the easiest countries to import rifles temporary into the country as it only requires that an application form be done and submitted to National Parks.
 The gun will need to be transported in a secure gun case.
 It is advisable to transport your ammunition and the bolt of the rifle separately to the rifle.
 There have been rare cases of the bolt of the rifle been stolen in some airports in Africa during transits.
 The other option is to rent a rifle from the professional hunting or hunting operator.